lewis-worsley/aspire-architecture/README.md

 # Aspire Architecture
-Aspire Architecture is an architecture firm based in the heart of London, England, that works with clients both nationally and internationally.
+Aspire Architecture (otherwise known as 'Aspire') is an architecture firm based in the heart of London, England, that works with clients both nationally and internationally.

+The company primarily works with private clients and organisations but their services can also be requested from public services too.
+Aspire aims, to help individuals and families design their dream home or space, and to help organisations bring their projects to life via effective collaboration.
+We achieve this by using:
+- innovative technology
+- sustainable material
+- and recruiting leading architects and designers

 <br><br>